-In accordance with Australia's international obligations under the Application of Sanitary and Phytosanitary Measures Agreement 16, the principle of equivalence applies to these biosecurity measures.
-Where the Competent Authority of an exporting country can objectively demonstrate that alternative biosecurity measure(s) to those required by the Department of Agriculture and Water Resources would provide an equivalent level of sanitary protection, the Department will consider relevant submissions.
+In accordance with Australia's international obligations under the SPS Agreement, the principle of equivalence applies to these biosecurity measures.
+Where the competent authority of an exporting country can objectively demonstrate that alternative biosecurity measure(s) to those required by the department would provide an equivalent level of sanitary protection, the department will consider relevant submissions.